MicrosoftDocs/power-automate-docs/articles/glossary.md

 ## F

 **Flow checker:** Flow checker is a diagnostic tool that points to specific occurrences within the flow where improvements may be required to run a flow.
-For each identified issue, the flow checker appears in the designer's command bar and will show a red dot when one or more errors are identified in your flow.
+For each identified issue, the flow checker appears in the designer's command bar.
+It will show a red dot when one or more errors are identified in your flow.

  [Find and fix errors with Flow Checker](error-checker.md)